I was on Crackerist…I mean Pinterest a few weeks ago and found this lovely room:

 Because we all know that a mirror like the one above is gonna cost some serious coin.

-So I was sitting in my family room one night last week and thought all I would need is something round that I could re-purpose/re-paint and try to find me some of that mercury glass spray paint that I hear is kind of hard to come by.
+So I was sitting in my family room last week and thought all I would need is something round that I could re-purpose/re-paint and try to find me some of that mercury glass spray paint that I hear is kind of hard to come by.

 Then I stopped in a Goodwill near my doctor’s office last week and found this:

 A baseball.
 The sad thing about this baseball is that it is a handmade item as it had the name of the small business owner’s little home-based company on the back.
 There was also a soccer ball and football on the same shelf so apparently, the previous owners were not big fans.
-But it was perfectly perfect for what I was looking to use it for, so thank you little business owners.
+But it was perfectly perfect for what I was looking to use it for, so thank you, little business owners.

 Then as I was walking towards the register, I saw this on a shelf with all of the plates: